-These Dulce de Leche Cupcakes bring together one of my favorite flavor combinations, moist chocolate sponge and morish creamy dulce de leche.
-This recipe cannot be skipped!
+These Dulce de Leche Cupcakes bring together one of my favorite flavor combinations, chocolate and caramel!
+This recipe makes moist chocolate cupcakes piped with a dulce de leche caramel frosting made with cream cheese.

 Jump to: